 - Crooked Island

 Escape to Shell Island

-Hop on the ferry to Shell Island (Peninsula, really!) to see Florida in one of its most natural form.
-If you are a nature enthusiast, you will fall in love with the island’s coastal pine groves, warm sand dunes, and the tranquil freshwater lake.
+Hop on the ferry to Shell Island (Peninsula, really!) to see Florida in one of its most natural forms.
+If you are a nature enthusiast, you will fall in love with the island’s coastal pine groves, warm sand dunes, and a tranquil freshwater lake.

 It’s also a favorite spot among the locals and tourists who go to the island looking for relaxation, snorkeling activities, and fishing excursions.